South Korea's new coronavirus infections at second highest in new wave

 The recent events “displayed poor judgment and actions inconsistent” with the command’s tenets and virus-prevention measures, U.S. Forces Korea (USFK) said in a statement.

-Two venues were closed on the bases and the command vowed to follow the South Korean government’s social distancing rules, as well as its own guidelines, the statement said.
+Two venues were closed on the bases and the command said it would follow the South Korean government’s social distancing rules as well as its own guidelines.

 Our Standards: The Thomson Reuters Trust Principles.